-France puncture Scotland hopes with frantic win
+France puncture Scotland title hopes in Paris epic

 It means Ireland - who visit Murrayfield in two weeks - are the only side left chasing a Grand Slam, with France now level with Scotland and England on 10 points after two wins and a defeat.

-Romain Ntamack and Ethan Dumortier scored either side of a red card for Scotland's Grant Gilchrist, before France's Mohamed Haouas was also sent off.
+Romain Ntamack and Ethan Dumortier had scored either side of a red card for Scotland's Grant Gilchrist, before France's Mohamed Haouas was also sent off.

 Thomas Ramos grabbed an intercept try and two penalties to keep his side ahead, despite two tries from Scotland's Huw Jones as the visitors put France under severe pressure.